 - The student is expected to review the textbooks, notes, and the lab handout and come to lab prepared to perform the scheduled experiment.
 A pre-lab quiz will be done before the beginning of every lab. - A laboratory notebook must be used to properly document all experimental procedures, observations, data, and measurements during the laboratory session.
-All entries must be in ink.
 Lab notebooks will be graded using the guidelines described in the table on Page 7 of this Notebook.